timknops/java-hva/README.md

 # java-hva
-This repository contains all the java assignments that were done for school.
+This repository contains all the java assignments that were done during my first year of software engineering in school.

 *Each subject lasted for a total of 2 months.*